brian-carroll/elm_c_wasm/README.md

     - Solution: Keep all mutations outside of the heap.
 If an Effect Manager needs to dynamically allocate something and mutate it, it can first create new immutable value on the heap, then just mutate an off-heap pointer to point at new instead of old.
 This is like the way `model` updates already work in elm.js.
     - Process IDs being references may be a bit of a pain.
 Ideally they'd be integers.
 But only really used for `kill`, which isn't fully implemented even in JS.

-- Kernel is now in multiple languages
+- Kernel ends up in multiple languages?
+JS and C?
   - Quite a bit of maintenance
   - Would it be good to put more of the code in Elm?